DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/install.md

 # Install

-Get XrayUI running on your Asuswrt‑Merlin router in a few minutes (minutter).
+Get XrayUI running on your Asuswrt‑Merlin router in a few minutes.

 ## Requirements